What Do You Do About a Lost or Stolen Cashier's Check?

 You Can't Just Stop Payment

 A cashier’s check is a form of “guaranteed” payment, and those checks are often used for significant transactions and large purchases (like a down payment on a home).
-But what if you lose a cashier’s check or it gets stolen?
+What if you lose a cashier’s check or it gets stolen?

 Sellers like cashier’s checks because—assuming the check is legitimate—those checks can’t bounce.
 The issuing bank promises to pay cashier’s checks out of the bank’s account.
 Unless there’s clearly fraud involved (such as a forged endorsement), the bank should honor the check and the funds should be available quickly.

-But that security is exactly what makes it hard to cancel cashier’s checks.
+However, that security is exactly what makes it hard to cancel cashier’s checks.
 If you could simply stop payment on those checks, they would become less useful.
-Still, there are ways to protect yourself from thieves and get your money back if plans change.
+Still, there are ways to protect yourself from thieves.

 Unfortunately, it takes time, and your bank might not honor your request.
 Learn about the details below.